Understanding the Impact of CRPS Life Expectancy

 Ketamine is a medication that has been used for decades as an anesthetic.
 Recent studies suggest that low-dose ketamine can effectively treat chronic pain, such as CRPS.
 Ketamine infusions involve administering the medication through an IV over a period of several hours.
 It works by blocking the NMDA receptors in the brain, which are responsible for pain perception.

 Ketamine can have several side effects, both short-term and long-term.
 These side effects can vary depending on the dose, frequency of use, and individual factors.
-Here are some common side effects associated with ketamine:

 Short-term side effects: